West Haven-Sylvan, Oregon: Infrastructure

 Fire protection and EMS services are provided through Tualatin Valley Fire and Rescue.
 Providence St. Vincent Medical Center is within the area.

 Education

 Within Washington County, the school district covering most of the CDP is Beaverton School District 48J, while Portland School District 1J covers a small portion to the southeast.
-All parts of the CDP in Multonomah County are in Portland School District 1J.
+All parts of the CDP in Multnomah County are in Portland School District 1J.
 Zoned schools for portions in the Beaverton School District are West Tualatin View Elementary School (in the CDP), Cedar Park Middle School, and Beaverton High School.
 Areas in the Portland school district are zoned to Bridlemile Elementary School, West Sylvan Middle School, and Lincoln High School.

 Catlin Gabel School is within the CDP.